- City Officials

 - Plans must be scaled to no less than 1/4 inch per foot.

 - Plans must clearly indicate the location, nature, and extent of the work proposed.

 - Plans must show in detail compliance with all relevant laws, regulations, and codes.

 Every permit application for a construction project must be accompanied by a plot plan, drawn to appropriate scale on a form provided by the Department.
+Please complete FORM-028 Plot Plan and include as part of the plan submittal.
 View a sample of a plot plan.

 A site plan shows the proposed or existing location of the building(s) and/or structure(s) and the proposed use(s) for a specific parcel of land(s) and adjoining use(s).
 View a sample of a site plan

 Site plan must contain the following specifications:

 - Location of existing and proposed buildings properly dimensioned from property lines